Cinco de Mayo

 The following articles are only available to users of NOBLE member libraries.
 For home access, you will need to enter your library barcode.

-- Cinco de Mayo History: From Bloodshed to Beer Fest — An article from the National Geographic.
+- Cinco de Mayo History: From Bloodshed to Beer Fest — “The history of Cinco de Mayo: from Mexican battle to U.S. bacchanal” from National Geographic

 - Cinco de Mayo: Reinventing a Mexican Holiday — by Robert Con Davis-Undiano, Hispanic, May 2000.